AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 After initializing storage, the function checks that the `msg_sender` is authorized to spend tokens.
 Then it gets the sender's current balance and decrements it.
 Finally it stages a public function call to [`_reduce_total_supply`](#_reduce_total_supply).

 #include_code burn_private /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

+#### `setup_refund`

+This private function may be called by a Fee Paying Contract (FPC) in order to allow users to pay transaction fees privately on the network.
+This function ensures that the user has enough funds in their account to pay the transaction fees for the transaction, sets up partial notes for paying the fees to the `fee_payer` and sending any unspent fees back to the user, and enqueues a call to the internal, public [`complete_refund`](#complete_refund) function to be run as part of the public execution step.

+#include_code setup_refund /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

+#### `prepare_transfer_to_private`

+This private function prepares to transfer from a public balance to a private balance by setting up a partial note for the recipient.
+The function returns the `hiding_point_slot`.
+After this, the public [`finalize_transfer_to_private`](#finalize_transfer_to_private) must be called, passing the amount and the hiding point slot.

+#include_code prepare_transfer_to_private /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

 ### Internal function implementations